12 Most Beautiful Waterfalls in Sydney and Beyond

 Most of us will enjoy the unique beauty and calming sounds of a waterfall when we’re out in nature.
 From serene cascades to majestic plunges, waterfalls are a fun way to explore the great variety of Sydney’s national parks.

 To help you plan your next adventure, we have selected 12 of the prettiest waterfalls in and close to Sydney.
+We have included a link to the map location underneath each picture to help you find each of these waterfalls.

 1. Minnamurra Falls